ProsteKubo/yap/docs/example.md

 - - `let` is a mutable variable.
 - - `const` is a constant which can be mutated but cannot be reassigned.
 - - `readonly` is an immutable variable that can only be assigned once.
+- - `final` is an immutable variable that can be reasigned.
 - Example:
    ```yap
    let name = "YAP"; // inferred as string